Skopos theory: Motivations

 Skopos theory was implemented by Vermeer to bridge the gap between practice and theory that existed in the previously widespread and commonplace Equivalence Theory.
 In this attempt, Vermeer sought another method of translation that would go beyond looking only at the linguistics level and consequently move translation forward from “the eternal dilemmas of free vs. faithful translation, dynamic vs. formal equivalence, good interpreters vs. slavish translators, and so on”, which are problems existing in past translation theories.
-In a statement made by Vermeer, he stated that:
+Vermeer stated that:

 Linguistics alone won’t help us; first, because translating is not merely and not even primarily a linguistic process.
 Secondly, because linguistics has not yet formulated the right questions to tackle our problems.
 So let’s look somewhere else.

 Under this perspective, he determined that the purely linguistic approaches to translation then were flawed and the translation issues at hand would be problematic to solve.
 Thus, the general skopos theory was established as the foundation of functional theories, with reference to the existing action theory.
 Vermeer saw translation as an action like any other and as such, had to possess purpose (skopos) under the action theory.
 In relation to this, Vermeer saw the act of translation as the production of text in specific target settings for specific purposes and people under specific circumstances.